The 15 Best College Majors That Pretty Much Guarantee a Top-Paying Job

 Getting a college degree is an expensive proposition.
 Students can get a lot out of the college experience, and one of the returns for the cost is hopefully a decent job.

-But the college major has a lot to do with getting a good-paying job.
-Of course, everyone has to pick the course of study that suits them but it might help to know about the best college majors of 2022.
+The choice of a college major has a lot to do with getting a good-paying job.
+Of course, everyone has to pick the course of study that suits them but it might help to know about the best college majors of 2023.
 And by best, we mean the majors that result in the best salaries.

 We looked at the top 15 degrees that create sustainable careers.
 Our calculations are based on average starting salary; the median salary after five years in the field; the most in demand majors; projected job growth rate; and whether an undergraduate degree or postgraduate programs were needed.

 We also wanted to know what the unemployment rate was for these fields, and what the average cost of the college is.
 The US Bureau of Labor Statistics is a great resource if you are interested in a college major not mentioned here.